Robust subspace recovery by Tyler's M-estimator: Numerical Experiments

-Besides, in this experiment our algorithm performs much faster than S-Reaper; our algorithm costs 4.4 seconds on a machine with Intel Core 2 Duo CPU at 3.00GHz and 6GB memory, while S-reaper cost 40 seconds. it is expected since there is an additional eigenvalue decomposition in each iteration of the S-Reaper algorithm.
+Besides, in this experiment Tyler's M-estimator performs much faster than S-Reaper; Tyler's M-estimator costs 4.4 seconds on a machine with Intel Core 2 Duo CPU at 3.00GHz and 6GB memory, while S-reaper cost 40 seconds.
+The difference of the running time might be due to the additional eigenvalue decomposition step in each iteration of the S-Reaper algorithm.